More than ever, salon and spa owners have to compete with the internet for retail sales.

-Online purchases by your clients.
+Online purchases by your spa clients.

-Another problem that salons face is one where the client comes into your salon with a bag full of online purchases, and expect you to spend your time providing advice on how to use these products.
+Another problem that salons regularly face is one where the client comes into your salon with a bag full of online purchases, and expects you to spend your time providing advice on how to use these products.
 This is happening regularly, and I’ve spoken to many frustrated salon and spa owners who’ve been put into this awkward position by un-thoughtful clients.

 Here’s my solution to this problem.